Anaghapa11/Code_Clan/README.md

 3. Adds money if the amount is positive.
 4. Deducts money if the amount is valid and sufficient.
 5. Displays account holder's name and balance.

+# Challenge 8 - Palindrome Checker

+# Steps done
+1. Keeps only letters and numbers, removes spaces & punctuation.
+2. Converts everything to lowercase for case insensitivity.
+3. Compares it with its reversed version to check if it's a palindrome.